syl20bnr/spacemacs/README.md

 # Features

-### Convenient and Mnemonic Key Bindings

-`Spacemacs` organizes key bindings by mnemonic namespaces.
-If you are looking for commands to operate on your buffer, they are right under `<SPC> b`, if you want to operate on your project, then it is `<SPC> p`, etc...

-There is no need to learn convoluted Emacs chords, everything you need is under bindings that are easy to type and easy to remember.

-### Excellent Evil Support

-Spacemacs comes with Vim modal editing through [Evil Mode][].
-Everything is designed with it in mind from the key bindings to the user interface.
-This includes fancy goodies like a micro-state for editing all occurences of a symbol and extra packages like [ace-jump][],[evil-lisp-state][] and [evil-nerd-commenter][].

 ### Batteries Included

-Comes with configuration for hundreds of packages that make it fantastic out of the box.
-Many languages like Python, Ruby, Scala, R, SCSS, Elixir and Javascript come with modes, configuration and convenient key bindings.
-It also comes with [Git support][], [project management][] and auto-completion.
-And all of this is optimized and lazy-loaded so you still get fast boot times!

-And if that isn't enough you can use [community contributed][contrib layers] configuration layers for nice configurations of packages that aren't in the default distribution.

-### Great [Documentation][DOCUMENTATION.MD]

-Most Spacemacs features come with extensive documentation including key bindings, configuration options and explanations for beginners.
-And if you can't find the answers you need, ask your question in the [Gitter Chat][] and a member of the community will help you out.
+Spacemacs integrates hundreds of packages and is ready to use with no additional configuration.
+It provides excellent support for many languages, including the
+following:

+- Elixir
+- Haskell
+- JavaScript
+- LaTex
+- Python
+- R
+- Ruby
+- SCSS
+- Scala

+It also comes with [Git support][] and [project management][] tools.
+All these features are loaded on-demand to keep startup time short.

+The Spacemacs community provides [additional configurations][contrib layers] that extend the default distribution.

 **[Visit the Documentation][DOCUMENTATION.MD]**

 ### Nice UI

-Spacemacs is designed to look nice in a minimal and functional way.
-It comes with good theme support and a highly customized Powerline.
-The Powerline includes features like quick window switching numbers, Evil mode colors, and nice mode icons.
+Spacemacs looks good.
+It comes with high-quality themes and a custom low-clutter modeline.

 ![spacemacs_python](https://raw.githubusercontent.com/syl20bnr/spacemacs/master/doc/spacemacs-python.png)

+### Excellent Evil Support

+Spacemacs is designed around Vim keyboard bindings, provided by [Evil Mode][].
+The packages distributed with Spacemacs are customized to integrate seamlessly with Evil.

+Spacemacs improves upon Vim by using task-specific states to group related commands.
+These states reduce the keystrokes needed to issue repetitive commands and reduce the number of keyboard bindings to learn.

+### Convenient and Mnemonic Key Bindings

+`Spacemacs` organizes key bindings into mnemonic groups.
+For example, commands to operate on the buffer are prefixed by `<SPC> b`, and commands to operate on the project are under `<SPC> p`.

+There is no need to learn convoluted Emacs key chords--Spacemacs uses memorable bindings that are easy to type.

+### Great [Documentation][DOCUMENTATION.MD]

+Most of Spacemacs' features are extensively documented, along with key bindings and configuration options.

+If you need help, ask your question in the [Gitter Chat][] and a member of the community will help you out.

 # Prerequisites